outware/fastlane-plugin-cerberus/blog/BLOG.md

 We took a look at our toolchain and identified areas where information was being lost in transit.

-A commit contained the story card it correlates to, but our CI server did not receive that information from source control repo.
+A commit contained the story card it correlates to, but our CI server did not receive that information from source control.
-CI at this point in time has no idea what it is building and hence could pass any information on to the HockeyApp changelog.
+CI at this point in time has no idea what it is building and hence could not pass any information on to the HockeyApp changelog.

 ![No Traceability](assets/no_traceability.png)